-Sometimes conda will claim that a package is already installed, but it will not appear to be, e.g., a Python package that gives ImportError.
+Sometimes conda claims that a package is already installed, but it does not appear to be, for example, a Python package that gives ImportError.

-Resolution: Make sure you are in the same conda environment as your package¶
+Make sure that you are in the same conda environment as your package.
+The

-conda info will tell you what environment is currently active (under
+conda infocommand tells you what environment is currently active—under

-“default environment”).
-You can verify that you are using the Python from the
+Verify that you are using the Python from the correct environment by running:

 import sys print(sys.prefix)

-Resolution: For Python packages, make sure you have not set the
+For Python packages, make sure you have not set the PYTHONPATH

-PYTHONPATH.
-To unset them permanently, check for lines in the files
+- To unset them permanently, check for lines in the files:

-~/.zshrc if you use zsh, or the file output by
+- If you use PowerShell on Windows, the file output by

-Resolution: For C libraries, unset the environment variables
+For C libraries, the following environment variables have been set:

 These act similarly to